leangjia/blender_docs/manual/editors/file_browser.rst

 Search :kbd:`Ctrl-F`
    Filter items by name.
    The wildcard ``*`` will match anything, e.g. ``bl*er`` will match both ``blender`` and ``blogger``.
-   There is always an implicit wildcard at start and end of the search string, so ``blender`` will also match ``test_blender_file.blend``.
+   There is always an implicit wildcard at start and end of the search text, so ``blender`` will also match ``test_blender_file.blend``.
    This field can also be used to filter some specific file extension (e.g. ``.png`` will list all PNG files).